A "supernormal" partition statistic: ``Supernormal'' maps and Abelian-type conjectures

-This is a good example of how the analysis, as well as the exact structural analogues, should inform our intuition.
-Ideally, we want our analogies to have analogous limiting behaviors.
-Note that if the limit in $q$ on the left of \eqref{Frobeq2} is $0<L_f<\infty$, then the power series must diverge to infinity as $q\to 1^-$ to achieve the finite nonzero limiting value.
-Morally, equation \eqref{Frobeq} is an advanced instance of L'Hospital's rule since, in fact (recalling $f(0):=0$),

-An appropriate analogy to \eqref{Frobeq} would mimic the implicit use of L'Hospital's rule as well as the structural analogies.
-Now, the Dirichlet series on the right of \eqref{Frobeq2} also diverges to infinity; but with no divergent denominator term to serve as a counter-balance, it will not yield analogous limiting behavior.
-To achieve the correct analogy, we want to transform $1-q=1/(1-q)^{-1}$ via the geometric series analogy in row 20 of Table \ref{table1}, instead of using $q^i\mapsto p_i^{-s}$.
+This is an example of how the analysis, as well as the mappings between partition parts and prime indices, should inform our thinking.
+We want both sides of our conjectural analogue to have analogous limiting behaviors.
+Ideally, an analogue of \eqref{Frobeq} will mimic the implicit use of L'Hospital's rule as well as the bijective correspondences.
+Now, the Dirichlet series on the right of the conjectural analogue above also diverges to infinity, but with no divergent denominator term to serve as a counter-balance, it will not yield analogous limiting behavior.
+To achieve the correct analogue, we want to transform $1-q=1/(1-q)^{-1}$ via the geometric series correspondence in row 20 of Table \ref{table1} instead of using $q^i\mapsto p_i^{-s}$.\footnote{Noting that $1+\sum_p p^{-s} \sim \sum_p p^{-s}$ as $s\to 1^+$.}